Hardworking Penguin [hahrd-wur-king peng-gwin]

 2. one who uses real estate as a mean to pursue other passions including but not limited to food, travel, personal finance, and other shenanigans

 My belief is that education (and by education, I do not mean by going to school) is truly the most important component of any one’s life and one must continuously seek greater knowledge.
 I sincerely wish sharing things I learned along the way will inspire you to further educate yourself and further explore your ideas, dreams, and hopes.
+I did not become a good real estate investor in Las Vegas until I started getting myself educated.

 2. Traveling Tales – Traveling has allowed me to see and experience a whole new different world.
 Getting a new perspective, though sounds cliche, is key to fostering my creativity and openness to experiences.
 I love my road trips to places like Vancouver and Yellowstone Park and I also enjoy exploring historical stuff like the USS Arizona Memorial.